liferay/liferay-docs/discover/portal/articles/02-starting-site-development/03-creating-and-managing-pages.markdown

 <!-- TODO: Replace page template link above. -Cody -->

-**Layout:** the pages we're usually talking about.
+**Layout (Empty Page):** the default pages that are used.
 They have a layout which you can drag and drop portlets into.
-Most of the pages you create will be layout pages.
+This page type creates an empty page with configurable column sizes.

+**Blog:** display content related to blogs.
+This is a specialized page dedicated to creating, editing, and view blogs.

+**Content Display Page:** are used to search available content, explore related content with tags, and browse content catagories.
+This is a specialized page dedicated to managing web content from a page.

+**Node:** exists as a container that holds child pages.
+These pages are not intended to hold content.
+Because the page holds no content and has no purpose but to hold other child pages, there is no friendly URL for this page.
+It also cannot serve as a landing page for a site.

 **Panel:** can have any number of portlets on them, as selected by an administrator, but only one will be displayed at a time.
 Users select which portlet they want to use from a menu on the left side of the page and the selected portlet takes up the entire page.

+**Link to URL:** are redirects to any URL specified by an administrator.
+You can use URL pages to create links to pages belonging to other sites of your portal or to pages of an external site.
+Use URL pages cautiously since blind redirects create a poor user experience.

 **Embedded:** display content from another website inside of your portal.
 An administrator can set a URL from in the page management interface and that page will appear in the context and within the navigation of your Liferay portal.

-**Link to URL:** are just redirects to any URL specified by an administrator.
-You can use URL pages to create links to pages belonging to other sites of your portal or to pages of an external site.
-Use URL pages cautiously since blind redirects create a poor user experience.
+**Full Page Application:** creates a page with one column that displays a single full page application.

 **Link to a Page of This Site:** creates a portal page which functions as an immediate redirect to another page within the same site.
 You can select which